tomasen/zero-downtime-daemon/README.md

 The basic principle: master process fork a process, and child process evecve corresponding binary.

 `os.StartProcess` did the trick to append files that contains handle that is can be inherited.
 Then the child process can start listening from same handle which we passed fd number via environment variable as index.
-After that we use `net.FileListener` to recreate net.Listener interface to gain accesss to the socket created by last master process.
+After that we use `net.FileListener` to recreate net.Listener interface to gain access to the socket created by last master process.

-We also expand the net.Listener and net.Conn, so that the master process will stop accept new connection and wait untill all existing connection to dead naturely before exit the process.
+We also expand the net.Listener and net.Conn, so that the master process will stop accept new connection and wait until all existing connection to dead naturally before exit the process.

 The detail in in the code of reload() in daemon.go.

 ## Special Thanks

-The hotupdate idea and code is inspaired by nginx and beego.
+The zero downtime idea and code is inspired by nginx and beego.
 Thanks.